 For information or questions about the program, please contact Sean Sidky at firstname.lastname@example.org.
 Applications go out around each August and December; please check the GPSG announcements, emails from your departmental administrator, or email email@example.com directly for the application.

-For fall 2021, the deadline is Wednesday, August 18th, 2021, 5:00pm EST. We will host both online and in-person groups, depending on participant interest and campus health conditions.
+For spring 2022, the deadline will be Wednesday, January 5th, 2022, 5:00pm EST. We will host both online and in-person groups, depending on participant interest and campus health conditions.

 Please click on this link for the application.